 Some more albums that I like, this time pop (sort of):

-Also, all Australians like Queen and ABBA, this is mandatory for all citizens.
+Also, all Australians like Queen and ABBA, this is a mandatory requirement for all Australian citizens.

 What do you think about Sia Furler?